lacanoid/datalink/ROADMAP.md

 - install init.d scripts
 - Transactional File IO functions + file directories / bfile like fileio functionality
 - ✔︎ For constructor form dlvalue(basename,dirname) could be used, bfilename like
-- datalink.create_text() function to create new files
+- datalink.write_text() function to create new files
 - some sort of permissions as to what and who gets to do where. probably postgres acls.
   - ✔︎ SELECT - read file contents
   - REFERENCES - link to files from database (WRITE ACCESS BLOCKED)